fireflowerr/selfexec-maven-plugin/README.md

     ...
     <jarName>${buildName}</jarName>

-This plugin may also be run from the CLI in a maven project directory. `mvn com.github.paroxayte:selfexec-maven-plugin:selfexec`
+This plugin may also be run from the CLI in a maven project directory. `mvn selfexec:selfexec`

 </br>